 Books and movies are two different ways to tell a story.
 What works for a movie will not necessarily translate into good storytelling in a book.
 Make sure to remember which medium you are using to tell your story and suit your beginning to that.

-In order to tug on their heartstrings, instead of impressing them with epic backflips, you need to get them motivated by showing them what is at stake.
+In order to tug on their heartstrings, you need to show them what is at stake.
 The easiest way to do this is to get inside the character’s head and show readers the cause and effect of each action.

 Give your readers reasons and insecurities.
 Give them thought processes and inner monologues.
-Tell them the why’s and how’s of what’s happening, and they can be just as interested in an argument with a grown man living in his mother’s basement as an action hero backflipping off a skyscraper.
+Tell them the why’s and how’s of what’s happening and they can be just as interested in an argument between two children as an action hero backflipping off a skyscraper.

 You might notice something in common with all these examples.
 In each of these scenarios, the character has a goal.
 Get out of bed.
 Get to work.
 Find a present.